Helsinki cathedral |

 Day 2, travel from Hamburg to Stockholm by sleeper train, leaving Hamburg Hbf at 22:03, arriving Stockholm Central 09:57 next morning.

-Procured by the Swedish government and run by SJ (Swedish Railways), the train has sleeping-cars with compact 1 & 2 berth compartments with washbasin, several 1, 2 or 3 bed deluxe compartments with en suite toilet & shower, couchette cars with 6 berth compartments, and ordinary seats.
-The sleeping-cars are former Austrian Railways AB32s, refurbished.
-More information about the Hamburg-Stockholm sleeper train.
+Run by SJ (Swedish Railways), the train has sleeping-cars with compact 1 & 2 berth compartments with washbasin, several 1, 2 or 3 bed deluxe compartments with en suite toilet & shower, couchette cars with 6 berth compartments, and ordinary seats.
+A bistro car is attached between Malmö and Stockholm.
+More about the Hamburg-Stockholm sleeper train.

 Have dinner in Hamburg before you board, see suggested restaurants near Hamburg Hbf.